Upside-down flag at Justice Alito's home another blow for Supreme Court under fire

 Alito, a former prosecutor who was appointed by President George W. Bush and confirmed in 2006, has been one of the most court’s most conservative justices and authored the decision overturning Roe v.
 Wade.
 During oral arguments in the election interference case against Trump, he appeared skeptical of Justice Department arguments that past presidents aren't completely immune from prosecution, and seemed one of the justices most likely to find that prosecutors went too far in bringing obstruction charges against hundreds of participants in the Jan.
 6 riot.

-The American flag is not supposed to be flown upside down except as a signal of dire distress or extreme danger, according to the U.S. Flag Code.
-That significance has made it into a protest symbol on both the left and the right for decades.
-It took off as a symbol of Trump’s “Stop the Steal” campaign as he spread false claims that the election he lost to Biden had been stolen.
+The inverted flag has also been flown by anti-government extremists and white nationalists who used it as a signal of a broken nation, said Jeff Tischauser, senior research analyst at the Southern Poverty Law Center’s Intelligence Project.

+“It’s one thing to go to a rally and see a Patriot group carrying it.
+It’s another thing for me to go driving past a Supreme Court justice’s house and see it,” he said.

 Martha-Ann Alito hung the upside-down flag during a dust-up with a neighbor in Alexandria, Virginia, who had a lawn sign referring to Trump with an expletive near a bus stop during a the “heated time” of January 2021, Fox News anchor Shannon Bream said in an online post, citing a conversation with Justice Alito.
-She became distraught after the neighbor used vulgar language and hung the flag “for a short time," Bream wrote, saying Alito described some neighbors as “very political."
+Upset after the neighbor blamed her for Jan.
+6 and used vulgar language, she hung the flag “for a short time," Bream wrote, saying Alito described some neighbors as “very political."

 Politics often overlaps into everyday life, and no human can be completely free of personal opinions, said Charles Geyh, a law professor at Indiana University.
 But “the duty of a judge is to do what you can to keep them at bay.
 That means you don’t trumpet your biases by running them up a flagpole,” he said.